-Recognising the need to go further than ensuring the safe integration of cyber technology, LR has launched the next stream in its cyber and digitalisation suite of services.
+Recognising the need to go further than ensuring the safe integration of cyber technology, we have launched the next stream in its cyber and digitalisation suite of services.
 The new end-to-end set of solutions addresses the need to keep people, assets and systems secure within the constantly changing cyber security landscape.

-In addition to establishing mandatory cyber security requirements since November 2016, LR has evolved its services, to ensure the provision remains consistently relevant, robust and up-to-date.
-From guidance and training to vulnerability and impact assessment LR can help clients develop a cyber security strategy that will work for their business now and in the future, ensuring readiness to operate cyber-enabled assets safely and securely.
+In addition to establishing mandatory cyber security requirements since November 2016, we've evolved its services, to ensure the provision remains consistently relevant, robust and up-to-date.
+From guidance and training to vulnerability and impact assessment we can help clients develop a cyber security strategy that will work for their business now and in the future, ensuring readiness to operate cyber-enabled assets safely and securely.

 The new set of services is built on an easy to use model that provides clarity and allows evolution in line with emerging threat patterns and the changing regulatory environment, designed to help clients understand how cyber secure they are now and what level of security they want to achieve in the future.
 The new offer will deliver cyber security gap analysis and other readiness services to owners, operators and other clients against the US Coast Guard Strategy on cyber security and forthcoming IMO regulations as well as the cyber security best practice already established in other industry sectors, such as Naval.

 Our cyber security specialists will work with clients to identify the specific risks posed to their people, assets and business, and co-create a tailored cyber security management plan.
 They will also work to incorporate cyber security across their organisation, ensuring that people know how to respond effectively if something goes wrong.